Strongly vertex-reinforced jump process on a complete graph: Preliminary notations and remarks

 2. Let $M=(M_t)_{t\ge0}$ be a c\`adl\`ag locally square-integrable martingale with finite variation in $\mathbb{R}$.
-A well-known result is that if $\E[[M]_t]<\infty$ for all $t$, then $M$ is a true martingale.
+A well-known result is that if $\E[[M]_t]<\infty$ for all $t$, then $M$ is a true martingale (see e.g. Corollary 3, p.~73 in \cite{Protter}).
 The change of variable formula implies that

-Let $\langle M\rangle$ denote the angle bracket of $M$, i.e. the unique predictable non-decreasing process such that $M^2-\langle M\rangle$ is a local martingale.
+Let $\langle M\rangle$ denote the \textit{angle bracket} of $M$, i.e. the unique predictable non-decreasing process such that $M^2-\langle M\rangle$ is a local martingale.
 Note that $[M]-\langle M\rangle$ is also a local martingale.

 Let $H$ be a locally bounded predictable process and denote by $H\cdot M$ the c\`adl\`ag locally square-integrable martingale with finite variation defined by $(H\cdot M)_t=\int_0^t H_{s} dM_s$.
 Recall the following rules: